aerdelez/re-fvit/README.md

 ## Layout

 `FViT-main` is a clone of the `main` branch of the https://github.com/kaustpradalab/FViT repository at commit `860b45f`.
 It appears that the authors obtained the `baselines/ViT` directory from https://github.com/hila-chefer/Transformer-Explainability and extended it by adding a qualitative demo `fvit-demo.ipynb`.
-In order to run the demo as well as the segmentation under adversarial attack and classification under perturbation tasks, we applied the aforementioned fixes.
-We also crated a DDS class (DDS.py) now used in both task scripts and added Attribution Rollout to the image segmentation script as another method.
+In order to run the demo as well as the segmentation under adversarial attack and classification under perturbation tasks, we implemented the fixes specified below.
+We also crated a DDS class (DDS.py), now used in both task scripts as a plug-in, and added Attribution Rollout to the image segmentation script as another method.

 ## Code Fixes
 Below are some of the code fixes we applied to the original FViT-main: